-As a Professional Organizer, I am asked all sorts of questions.
-Frequently I am asked about moving.
-I have yet to meet anyone who loves the moving process.
+As a Professional Organizer, I am asked all sorts of questions about organizing for a move.
+Frequently I am asked about how to make downsizing your home easier.
 Moving to a much smaller space can be a particularly arduous task since you must make so many choices.
 Taking it all is not an option.
-Below is a common question, one I was actually asked this week and my response follows.
+Below is a common question, one I was actually asked this week about senior downsizing and my response follows.
 If you have a question, you can ask me directly here or post it in the comment section.

 After years in a large house, where we raised our children and created so many memories, we are moving to a smaller home.
 How do we begin downsizing our home?

 Starting early is the key to completing this emotionally and physically demanding undertaking with a minimum of stress and without regrets from hastily made decisions.
 As soon as you decide to move, start the process.

 Begin by walking through your home.
 What would you save if you had just few minutes to gather your possessions?
 What would be devastating to lose?
 Those answers should come easily.
 These items will be the start of your ‘keep’ list.
 Now list the broad categories that your belongings fall into, such as photos, books, art and so on.
 Prioritize the importance of these categories.
 Is there anything you’re passionate about?
 Perhaps you are a collector, artist or sports buff.
 Most likely items associated with this area of interest will take priority as you assign belongings space in your new home.
 Going through this step will help you focus on what possessions are truly meaningful and make clear which categories have less personal value.
 This will make the dispossession process easier.

 Keep in mind the kind of home you are moving to.
 If you currently have a large lawn to maintain and will be moving to a condo, it’s a safe bet that you’ll be able to let go of most of your yard and garden tools.